richardgiddings/partofthestory_backend/README.md

 ## Future improvements?

-- An unassign button for when a user gets bored of writing a part.
-Currently they can't get another part and the story stops
-- A job that runs every night on the database that unassigns parts that haven't been touched for X days
 - Voting on stories.
 Maybe the best stories have more of a weight in showing random story?
 Or you can view Top Stories?
+- Locking the accounts of troublemaker users
-- Getting the user details too many times
+- Getting the user details too many times and other speed improvements